nealey/homepage/content/slow/index.md

 Where
 : My house: [email me](mailto:neale@woozle.org) for the address :)

-Every session,
-we play a "set of the month"
+We play a "set of the month"
 as slowly as necessary so that everyone can join in.
 Maybe we gradually get faster.

 You can learn all three songs in the set, or just focus on one.
 The idea is to play tunes in a group without having to worry about keeping up.